Move over, browsers: the future of the internet is digital wallets

 Part 2: How do digital wallets and credentials work?

-Reed went on to explain the verifiable credential trust triangle in more detail, walking through the process of how the Issuer and Verifier work together to issue a trusted credential – no integration needed.
+Reed went on to explain the verifiable credential trust triangle in more detail, walking through how the Issuer and Verifier work together to issue a trusted credential—no integration is needed.

-He also explained that right now, the internet is all account-based identity (think usernames and passwords), but when we move to digital wallets and digital credentials, we get away from that, as well as privacy issues because issuers can’t watch where you are and where you’re logging into online.
+He also explained that the internet now has account-based identities (think usernames and passwords).
+Still, when we move to digital wallets and digital credentials, we get away from both that and privacy issues, since issuers can’t watch where you are and where you’re logging in online.

-Reed gave the example of metal keys that we use today to drive our cars, and how that will be impacted with digital wallets.
+Reed gave the example of metal keys that we use today to drive our cars, and how digital wallets will impact that.
 “Imagine the physical keys or electronics you use for your car today,” said Reed.
 “You’re going to be able to replace it with your phone and your digital wallet.
 You can give your child a credential that delegates them the ability to drive the car within certain hours or within a certain radius of your house.”

-Reed also walked through how SSI privacy-respecting biometrics (face scan and fingerprints) can be used to verify the holder, and how they fit into the verifiable credential trust triangle.
+Reed also discussed how SSI privacy-respecting biometrics (face scans and fingerprints) can be used to verify the holder and how they fit into the verifiable credential trust triangle.

-He also introduced the governance trust triangle to explain how SSI governance frameworks are the glue between the technology and how we’re going to apply it in business and the legal infrastructure.
+He also introduced the governance trust triangle to explain how SSI governance frameworks are the glue between technology and how we’ll apply it in business and legal infrastructure.

 Part 3: The Wallet Wars

-Reed referenced a Forbes article, Apply Pay Was Not Disruptive But Apple ID Will Be, to explain that in your physical wallet, you may have 20 to 30 cards to access service, while in the virtual world you may have hundreds, if not thousands of logins, passwords and IDs.
-But to be able to have your identity accessible on your phone in the future via SSI will be extremely valuable.
+Reed referenced a Forbes article, Apply Pay Was Not Disruptive But Apple ID Will Be, to explain that in your physical wallet, you may have 20 to 30 cards to access services, while in the virtual world, you may have hundreds, if not thousands, of logins, passwords and IDs.
+But it will be extremely valuable to be able to have your identity accessible on your phone in the future via SSI.

 Part 4: What are YOU going to do about it?